Moravian spice cookies

 Moravian spice cookies are a traditional kind of cookie that originated in the Colonial American communities of the Moravian Church.
 The blend of spices and molasses, rolled paper thin, has a reputation as the "World's Thinnest Cookie".
 They are related to German Lebkuchen; original recipes can be traced back to the 17th century.

 The cookie is especially popular around, and usually associated with, Christmas in communities with a strong Moravian background such as Winston-Salem, North Carolina and Bethlehem, Pennsylvania, which still maintain the two largest Moravian communities in the United States.
 Although there are a few bakeries that still roll and cut the cookies by hand, some now use a mechanized process for making the cookies in order to meet the demand.
 While this does not affect the taste, the machine-made cookies have been criticized for not being as thin as their handmade counterparts.

 While the spice recipe is the most traditional and well-known of the Moravian cookies, other versions have appeared over the years, including sugar, lemon, black walnut, and chocolate varieties.

+In 2026, the Moravian cookie was adopted as the state cookie of North Carolina.